giorginolab/moliety2/README.md

 www.giorginolab.it

-Confirm your impostor syndrome by uploading a molecule in SMILES form and count all the moieties you were supposed to know by heart.
+Boost your impostor syndrome by uploading a molecule in SMILES form and count all the moieties you were supposed to know by heart.

+Enter a SMILES string and select a highlighting mode.
+You can choose to highlight functional groups, interligand moieties, rotatable bonds, or chiral centers.

+**WARNING: Mostly AI-generated and untested!
+Use at own risk.**

 Based on SMARTS patterns provided with [OpenBabel](https://github.com/openbabel/openbabel/blob/master/data/SMARTS_InteLigand.txt) (SMARTS Patterns for Functional Group Classification by Christian Laggner) and DAYLIGHT [SMARTS examples](https://www.daylight.com/dayhtml_tutorials/languages/smarts/smarts_examples.html).